-Smoking: Please refrain from smoking in front of Scouts or when a fire hazard exists.
-Smoking is only permitted in the designated Smoking Areas (outside Alderman Center and Dining Hall loading dock).
-No smoking is allowed in or around tents, campsites, or camp buildings.
+Smoking: Smoking in front of Scouts is not permitted.
+Smoking tobacco products is allowed only in the designated smoking area at the Dining Hall loading dock.
+Smoking is not allowed in or around tents, campsites, program areas or camp buildings.